I recently read a pair of articles. They’re really quite different in almost every way, but I think they both touch on the same problem.

 To be clear, the Huffington Post dislikes Moore, not because of an association with a particular pastor, but because he is a Republican, and a very conservative one at that.
 They know that they share this dislike with the left-leaning half of the country.
 The problem is, “their people” are less than half of the electorate of Alabama.
 So their goal is to tarnish Moore with an extremist tag that will reduce his support from those that would otherwise be inclined to vote for him.

 Understandably, accusations of genocidal tendencies, whether they be based on race or religion or sexuality or other anything, tends to raise a big red flag for any citizen.
-Unfortunately merely the accusation, even if ultimately unfounded, influences our perception – our motivation, and this is part of human nature.
+Unfortunately merely the accusation, even if ultimately unfounded, influences our perception and, consequentially, our motivation.
+This is part of human nature.
 In another recent example, when organized white supremacist groups take a liking to a candidate, that association is blasted throughout the press.
 Donald Trump, seemingly is surviving it, but I remember the same tactic being used against Ron Paul right before his Republican presidential primary.
 It didn’t change anything about the candidate, but it changed the tone of the election.
 All the positive messaging of a candidate is sucked out of the room by the mere association with certain words and phrases.

 This is where we stand today.
 We have realized the power of the “extremist” tag, and the ease with which it can be applied – often with the slightest of connection.
 But as we stare into that abyss, it also stares back at us.
 As we define the political landscape only by its “scary” “extremists,” that is the shape that the landscape takes.